addania/coding/src/pages/Tabula_Rasa.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.1/install.sh | bash
 ```

-> Close and Open your terminal
+> Close and open your terminal

 > Make sure that the download ran successfully by checking the version of nvm: